dessa-oss/atlas/api_docs/sources/configs.md

 },
 ```

 **archive_end_point**: defines full path to where to store results.
 The default is `local` which means it will use current project directory.
+For AWS and GCP deployments, this path can be specified with the following format: `<bucket>/path/to/archives`.
+By specifying the job_deployment_env, Foundations will automatically determine the right endpoint.

 **redis_end_point**: redis endpoint where we want to store results for faster reading